js-dxtools/webpack-validator/README.md

 module.exports = validate({ /* ... your webpack config */ })
 ```
 Now run webpack.
-Either everything is green and the build continues or joi will you what's wrong and the build won't continue.
+Either everything is green and the build continues or `joi` will let you know what's wrong and the build won't continue.

 Alternatively just run `node webpack.config.js` to only validate your config and not run webpack.